dogmatic69/docsy/userguide/content/en/docs/adding-content/diagrams/kroki/rackdiag/index.md

 draft: false
 weight: 150
 description: >
-  Author rack diagrams using the [nwdiag](http://blockdiag.com/en/nwdiag/) library.
+  Author rack diagrams using the `rackdiag` script from the [nwdiag](http://blockdiag.com/en/nwdiag/) library.
 ---
 ## Overview and example diagrams

-The [nwdiag library](https://github.com/blockdiag/nwdiag/tree/master/src/packetdiag) allows you do generate rack diagrams via a textual description of the rack to be depicted.
+The `rackdiag` script from the [nwdiag library](https://github.com/blockdiag/nwdiag/tree/master/src/packetdiag) allows you do generate rack diagrams via a textual description of the rack to be depicted.
 Use the [documentation](http://blockdiag.com/en/nwdiag/rackdiag-examples.html) for syntax details.

 ## Authoring your rack diagram